marithetland/AsmPipe/README.md

   --nofqc               Do not run fastQC and multiQC --nomlst              Do not run MLST
   --noquast             Do not run Quast
   --nocov               Do not calculate X
-  --klebs               Run Kleborate
+  --klebs               Run Kleborate, with option --all --argannot            Search the ARGannot databse using Abricate --resfinder           Search the RESfinder databse using Abricate --plasmidfinder       Search the PlasmidFinder databse using Abricate --card                Search the CARD databse using Abricate --ncbi                Search the NCBI databse using Abricate --ecoh                Search the ECOH databse using Abricate --abricate_all        Search all the above databases using Abricate

 ```